Who am I?

 -

-I do love experimenting with the home network I have and still have a lot thing I want to try out.
+I do love experimenting with overcomplicated home network I have and still have a lot of things I want to try out.